MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 When the file is protected with your custom permissions, use your standard sharing mechanism to share the file.
 If this is the first time that these people that you are sharing with have received a protected file, they might need instructions to view it.
 For these people, you can copy and past the following message: **I've protected this file with Microsoft Azure Information Protection.
 For first time use, see these [instructions](https://aka.ms/rms-signup).**

+If your label applies protection, the protected document is not suitable to be saved on SharePoint or OneDrive for Business.
+These locations do not support the following for protected files: Co-authoring, Office Online, search, document preview, thumbnail, and eDiscovery.

 ## Using Office apps to classify and protect your documents and emails